Well-controlled bass, Natural midrange, Comfortable and well-isolating, Both earpieces support mono mode

 Astrotec is one of the oldest companies putting the HiFi in ChiFi.
 Their portfolio spans myriad offerings ranging from entry-level single dynamic earphones to a cutting edge electro-static flagship.
-Somewhere in between lies the S80, a TWS in-ear featuring a single Beryllium dynamic driver with ultra-thin diaphragm enabling a powerful yet controlled sound.
+Somewhere in between lies the S80, a True Wireless (TWS) in-ear earphone featuring a single Beryllium dynamic driver with ultra-thin diaphragm enabling a powerful yet controlled sound.
 It comes well-equipped from factory and offers the latest Bluetooth standard, all at just $70 USD.
 With specification parity with market leaders and a rich audiophile heritage, the S80 represents one of the cheapest enthusiast models on the market.
 You can read more about the S80 here and buy one for yourself here.

 I would like to thank Astrotec very much for their quick communication and for providing me with the S80 for the purpose of review.
 All words are my own and there is no monetary incentive for a positive review.
 Despite receiving the earphones free of cost, I will attempt to be as objective as possible in my evaluation.